thecosignstudio/process/_chapters/04-testing.md

 - **When?**<br>
 After wireframing and after design.
 - **Why?**<br>
-This is the very first step, and the easiest one you can take to validate your design at any stage by design teamembers.
+This is the very first step, and the easiest one you can take to validate your design at any stage by design team members.
 - **How?**<br>
 Just post your design as an InVision link, preferably with a question – what you need to have validated/tested or what would you like to get people’s opinion about.<br>
 Deliverables: Others should leave comments on InVision.